Understanding ETL: The Ultimate Guide 101

 OWOX BI frees up your precious time, so you can pay more attention to optimizing advertising campaigns and growth zones.

 You no longer have to wait for reports from an analyst.
-Get ready-made dashboards or an individual report that are based on simulated data and is suitable for your business.
+Get ready-made dashboards or an individual report that are based on simulated data and are suitable for your business.

 With OWOX BI’s unique approach, you can modify data sources and data structures without overwriting SQL queries or re-ordering reports.
 This is especially relevant with the release of the new Google Analytics 4.